jun-lsh/demon-core-website/demon-core/content/post/chapter5.md

 We have been given clearance to perform further experiments with it.
 This is a great opportunity to study how much neutron reflection is needed to approach supercriticality.
 I cannot wait to see how we can improve from our current progress.

 The peace of our nation and the world did not come easy, but a bright future lies ahead of us.
-I will be heading to Los Alamos soon, but not after the team first celebrates over some fine wine.
+I will be heading to Los Alamos soon, but not before the team celebrates over some fine wine.

-- Harry Daghlian
+~ Harry Daghlian